Denis Noble

 Denis Noble (born 16 November 1936) is a British physiologist and biologist who held the Burdon Sanderson Chair of Cardiovascular Physiology at the University of Oxford from 1984 to 2004 and was appointed professor emeritus and co-director of computational physiology.
-He is one of the pioneers of systems biology and developed the first viable model of the working heart in 1960.
+Since 2025, he is a Distinguished Chair Professor at Daegu-Gyeongbuk Institute of Science and Technology (DGIST).

+Historical reviews of cardiac electrophysiology identify Noble’s 1962 model as the first to use the Hodgkin–Huxley equations to investigate the long plateau of the cardiac action potential.
+His subsequent work helped establish computational cardiac electrophysiology as a field.

 In 2014, Noble established The Third Way of Evolution (TWE) project with James A. Shapiro which rejects natural selection as the primary cause of evolution and predicts that the entire framework of the modern synthesis of evolution will be replaced, though these claims have not gained support from mainstream evolutionary biology, and TWE has been described as a "fringe movement".

 Education

 Noble was educated at Emanuel School and University College London (UCL).
 In 1958 he began his investigations into the mechanisms of heartbeat.
-This led to two seminal papers in Nature in 1960 giving the first experimentally-based mathematical simulation of the electrical rhythm of the heart, extensively developed with Richard Tsien in 1975, and with Dario DiFrancesco in 1985.
-All three articles form the foundations of modern electrophysiology of the heart.
+This led to two seminal papers in Nature in 1960 giving the first experimentally-based mathematical simulation of the electrical rhythm of the heart.
+In 1961 he obtained his PhD working under the supervision of Otto Hutter at UCL.

+This work was subsequently developed extensively with Richard Tsien in 1975, and with Dario DiFrancesco in 1985, forming the foundations of modern electrophysiology of the heart.
 The 1985 article was included in 2015 in the Royal Society's 350-year celebration of the publication of Philosophical Transactions.

-From this work it became clear that there was not a single oscillator which controlled heartbeat, but rather this was an emergent property of the feedback loops involving the various ion channels.
-In 1961 he obtained his PhD working under the supervision of Otto Hutter at UCL.
+The 1962 model was developed after Noble and Otto Hutter identified two potassium conductances in cardiac Purkinje fibres.
+By modifying the Hodgkin–Huxley formulation used for nerve axons, Noble was able to reproduce the longer cardiac action potential and spontaneous pacemaker behaviour.

+The McAllister–Noble–Tsien model of 1975 extended this approach by incorporating a larger range of experimentally characterized membrane currents.
+In 1985, the DiFrancesco–Noble model became the first cardiac model to represent changes in intracellular and extracellular ion concentrations during the action potential, including calcium uptake and release by the sarcoplasmic reticulum.

+Later reviews have treated these models as an important lineage in the development of cardiac-cell electrophysiology.
+Several of the models have subsequently been reconstructed in CellML, allowing their equations and numerical behaviour to be examined and reproduced using modern software.